-We stress the importance of obtaining your medicine from a dispensary you trust.
+We stress the importance of obtaining your cannabis, including CBD, from a licensed dispensary.
 At Berkeley Patients Group, it is our guarantee that every single product is lab-tested to ensure that it is absolutely safe for consumption by our patients.

 BPG's testing is performed by an independent cannabis analytics laboratory in compliance with Berkeley Municipal Code § 12.27.070.
 We independently verify any laboratory results provided by our vendors.

 Medicine that fails any tests for contamination is not offered to our patients.
 Each medicine is tested for:

 - Pesticides.
 A combination of enzyme-linked immuno assays and gas chromatography is used to test for pesticide residue including organophospate and carbamate pesticides, pyrethroid pesticides, and avermectins (Avid).